 What is a VPN?

-VPN has traditionally been a method that allows secure connections through a series of remote servers.
-Using a combination of encryption and connection protocols, your data is secured.
-Meanwhile your original IP address is masked by the connection since you are being routed through those servers.
+VPN have traditionally been used to allow secure connections through a series of remote servers.
+Using a combination of encryption and connection protocols, your data is secured and the source kept hidden.
+When using a VPN, your original IP address is masked by the connection since you are being routed through the VPN servers.

 What is a VPN Used For?